 - Keep the petals in the freezer.
 This will allow you to harvest dandelions as they bloom and store them until you have the proper amount for a good batch of jelly.

 - Add food coloring if you like.
 Many dandelion jelly recipes include 2 drops of annatto coloring to enhance the yellow color.
-This can be found in any cheesemaking supply shop and many ethnic markets that specialize in spices.
+This can be found in any cheesemaking supply shop, specialized spices markets, and some upscale supermarkets in the international aisle.

 - The jelly didn't set.
 If your jelly does not set up properly, open the jar and reboil it to thicken it up.
 Remember that you must use new lids to reseal the jar.